 Narrowband Segment (769-775/799-805 MHz)

 The Narrowband segment consists of 1920 6.25 kHz-wide channels operating as 960 pairs.
-These channels are allocated into 7 distinct groups and are governed by rules which are codified at 47 C.F.R.
+Subject to compliance with spectrum usage efficiency requirements, licensees may combine two to four contiguous narrowband channels (6.25 kHz) to form 12.5 kHz and 25 kHz bandwidth channels.
+These channels are allocated into seven distinct groups and are governed by rules which are codified at 47 C.F.R.
 Part 90, Subpart R.

-Narrowband Interoperability Channels: 128 channels (64 pairs) designated for interoperability use, including data Interoperability channels, calling Interoperability channels, and trunking Interoperability channels.
+Narrowband Interoperability Channels: 128 6.25 kHz-wide channels (64 pairs) designated for interoperability use, including data Interoperability channels, calling Interoperability channels, and trunking Interoperability channels.
 See 47 C.F.R. § 90.531(b)(1).
-Administration of these channels occurs at the state level either by a State Interoperability Executive Committee (SIEC) or an existing equivalent agency.
-Link: http://www.fcc.gov/pshs/public-safety-spectrum/700-MHz/interoperability.html
+Administration of these channels occurs at the state level either by a State Interoperability Executive Committee (SIEC) or an equivalent agency.
+Link: https://www.fcc.gov/pshs/public-safety-spectrum/700-MHz/interoperability.html

 State Channels: 384 channels (192 pairs) directly licensed to each state, territory, district and possession.
 See 47 C.F.R. § 90.531(b)(5).

-Applications for the 700 MHz Public Safety General Use channels must be reviewed and approved by the appropriate RPC within the area of proposed operation, prior to submission to a FCC certified public safety frequency coordinator.
-For more information on how to apply for and obtain RPC approval for 700 MHz General Use spectrum, contact the RPC in your area.
+Applications for the 700 MHz Public Safety General Use channels must be reviewed and approved by the appropriate Regional Planning Committee within the area of proposed operation, prior to submission to a FCC certified public safety frequency coordinator.
+See https://www.fcc.gov/pshs/public-safety-spectrum/coord.html.
+For more information on how to apply for and obtain RPC approval for 700 MHz General Use spectrum in your area, see https://transition.fcc.gov/pshs/public-safety-spectrum/700-MHz/regional-planning.html.
+An interactive map of 700 MHz RPC regions is also available at http://publicsafety.fcc.gov/pshs/public-safety-spectrum/700-MHz/rpc-map.htm.

 700 MHz Regional Planning